-- You are not allowed to fly in 5miles radius of an airport.
+- You are not allowed to fly within a 5miles radius of an airport.
 You can be heavily fined if you are caught doing so.

-- Don’t fly near the crowded place or stadiums.
+- Don’t fly near crowded places or stadiums.

-- You are also not allowed to fly near the sensitive infra that includes Mobile Tower, Power Stations, water treatment facilities, Roadways, and others.
+- You are also not allowed to fly near the sensitive infra, including Mobile Tower, Power Stations, water treatment facilities, Roadways, and others.

-- Never fly in the windy situation.
-Most of these recreational drones are not of that good quality, and they can go out of control in a minute.
+- Never fly in a windy situation.
+Most of these recreational drones are not of good quality, and they can go out of control in a minute.

 - Don’t let it go out of your sight.
 The maximum height should be up to 400 feet.

-- Always keep in mind that this is not just a toy; it can cause some serious trouble.
-A silly mistake and you are f***d.
+- Remember that this is not just a toy; it can cause some serious trouble.

 What About National Forests?